Last updated: 26 October 2020

 11. Direct marketing

-When you sign up for our newsletter, ask to be contacted by us or in any other way have been in touch with Bambora (e.g. at an event) or if we find your company interesting, we may send direct marketing to you by e-mail.
+If you are an existing customer, when you sign up for our newsletter, ask to be contacted by us or in any other way have been in touch with Bambora (e.g. at an event) or if we find your company interesting, we may send direct marketing to you by e-mail.
 In each direct marketing e-mail, you will find a link to this privacy notice and a possibility to opt-out from further direct marketing.
 We may also contact you by calling you, which you of course also may opt-out from.

 11.1.
 Legal basis